 The poultry industry is currently facing some difficult times with a number of Low Pathogenic Avian Influenza of the H6N1 sub-type in Ireland.
 This sub-type of avian influenza is not a notifiable disease and has no known public health risk or international trade implications.
 This outbreak is a very important reminder of the importance for strict biosecurity measures on our poultry farms.
 All poultry farmers, including backyard flock owners, are urged to be vigilant and ensure they enforce strict biosecurity measures.
 Only essential personnel, vehicles and equipment should have access to the flocks.

-If anyone has any queries in relation to the course, the webinars, getting involved in poultry, or any other topic; please do not hesitate to get in contact with me.”
+If anyone has any queries in relation to the course, upcoming events, getting involved in poultry, or any other topic; please do not hesitate to get in contact with me.

 Phone: 049 4338666